Visiting the Box Plymouth with kids – all you need to know

 School holiday activities

-Each school holiday there will be a programme of paid and free drop-in children’s sessions at The Box.
-More will be released about these in the future.
-Sign up to The Box newsletter to be the first to hear.
+Each school holiday there is a programme of paid and free drop-in children’s sessions at The Box.

 The Box Kitchen & Bar